Maryland Court Records

 Interested persons should be aware that the records available on the public terminals are cases that were filed before the 1st of December 2003.

-Mail-in requests: Interested individuals that cannot make it to the courthouses listed above can have the court send a mail containing the requested bankruptcy record.
+Mail-in requests: Interested individuals who cannot make it to the courthouses listed above can have the court send a mail containing the requested bankruptcy record.
 Requesters are generally advised to contact the appropriate bankruptcy case administrator to make inquiries.
 Interested parties are charged a fee of 50 cents per page for the records.
 Mail-in requests only apply to cases filed before the 1st of December 2003.
-To request for the documents through this medium, the interested-person has to be a participant in the case.
+To request the documents through this medium, the interested person has to be a participant in the case.

 Call-in requests: Another medium for obtaining Maryland bankruptcy records is the VCIS (voice case information system).
-This tool enables callers possessing certain details to obtain information regarding a bankruptcy case.
+This tool enables callers to obtain specific details regarding a bankruptcy case.
 This service is free for all requesters.
-The number to call is (866) 222 8029, then after the calls connect, Maryland requesters are to press 4.
-The necessary details in order to gain access to a bankruptcy case information are, the debtor’s names, social security number, and case number.
+The number to call is (866) 222-8029, and after the calls connect, Maryland requesters are to press 4.
+The necessary details in order to gain access to a bankruptcy case's information are the debtor’s name, social security number, and case number.
 Below is the information that may be provided through this medium:

 How do I Find Out if My Bankruptcy Case is Closed in Maryland?

 Individuals sometimes obtain information on the status of a Maryland bankruptcy case by calling the District’s VCIS.
-Alternatively, requesters may opt to contact the district court clerk’s office where the case/claim got filed.
+Alternatively, requesters may opt to contact the district court clerk’s office where the case/claim was filed.
 However, it’s helpful to note that different circumstances are attached to the other kind of bankruptcy cases.
-For instance, certain Chapter 7 cases get closed within ninety days after it was filed as long as there were no disputes.
-Other chapter 7 cases may require the trustees to sell the assets before the case is closed.
-The other bankruptcy case types are more complicated with different factors that determine when they get closed.
+For instance, certain Chapter 7 cases get closed within ninety days after they are filed as long as there are no disputes.
+Other Chapter 7 cases may require the trustees to sell the assets before the case is closed.
+The other bankruptcy case types are more complicated, with different factors that determine when they get closed.

 Can a Bankruptcy be Expunged in Maryland?